 How to Criss Cross Ribbons on a Christmas Tree

-You can use any color, style, or patterned ribbon as long it is wired ribbon.
-I would suggest that you use ribbon that is 2-3 inches wide so that it is easier to work with and doesn't look like you went overboard.
+You can use any color, style, or patterned ribbon as long as it is wired ribbon.
+I would suggest that you use ribbon that is 2-3 inches wide because it is easier to work with and it won't look like you went overboard.

 Depending on the size of your tree, you will need 6 to 8 pieces of ribbon cut about twice the length of your tree.

 - For example, if you have a 6 foot tree, you will want to cut 6 pieces of ribbon 12 feet long.